LM-SAL/gaussfit-rs/docs/design-notes.rst

 worse than rmpfit on 13 others, judged by the same tolerance.

 The vendored rmpfit records which bound set ``alpha`` and places that coordinate exactly on its limit.
+With the bound-snap patch alone, the recorded measurements
-Measured effect: 18 of 14,197 windows change, every one an improvement; no window is worse than C f32, C f64 or stock rmpfit; Rust is never worse than C on the 46 seeds the live parity test runs, nor on a 100-seed sweep (82,368 fits).
+were: 18 of 14,197 windows change, every one an improvement; no window is worse than C f32, C f64 or stock rmpfit; Rust is never worse than C on the 46-seed live parity test or a 100-seed sweep (82,368 fits).
+The subsequent ``lmpar`` correction below introduces one documented exception to that last claim.

 Tradeoff
 ~~~~~~~~

 Rust now beats the C reference on the windows where C stalls.
 The parity
-contract in ``helpers.assert_fit_parity`` is one-sided (Rust never worse), so
+contract in ``helpers.assert_fit_parity`` is one-sided, apart from the named
-this is allowed and expected.
-Do not "repair" the corpus or widen the
+``lmpar`` exception below, so improvements are allowed and expected.
+Do not
+"repair" the corpus or widen the
 tolerance to make those rows agree.

 The patch is carried as a path dependency on ``third_party/rmpfit``.
 Dependabot